FREQUENTLY ASKED APPLICANT QUESTIONS:

 You will register in late June, you will be contacted with more information about the process well before then.
-The course catalog can be accessed here.
+The course catalog can be accessed on the University's website.

 Q: Where can I find information about housing?

 Washington DC can be a challenging place to find suitable housing, so start your search early.
 Contact the Off-Campus Housing Office in the Office of Neighborhood Living via email at email@example.com or visit their website.
-You can also find useful information and resources here.
 The Office of Neighborhood Living is very available to assist both graduate and undergraduate students.

 Q: I didn't receive a merit scholarship for the upcoming academic year, can I still receive program funding?
 If I defer my acceptance, will I be reconsidered for the following year?

-Q: What does it the cost of a the Master of Arts Degree in Conflict Resolution?
+Q: What is the cost of a the Master of Arts Degree in Conflict Resolution?

 Georgetown University charges tuition based upon the total number of credits a student takes in a given semester.
-A full breakdown of tuition and associated fees can be found here and here.
-When estimating your tuition costs, keep in mind that the average CR student takes 22.75 credits in the first year of study and 18 credits in the second year.
+A full breakdown of tuition and associated fees can be found on the University's Office of Student Financial Services Cost of Attendance page under the "Arts and Sciences" tab.
+When estimating your tuition costs, keep in mind that the average CR student takes 22.5 credits in the first year of study and 17.5 credits in the second year.

 Q: What are other options for funding my education?